 - Commit to one tutoring session per week for one semester

 Throughout the program, tutors will:

-- Collaborate with Churchill’s Community Outreach Director to ensure the child has the appropriate programming and materials
+- Collaborate with Churchill’s Sandra K. Gilligan School Partnerships & Outreach Program Director to ensure the child has the appropriate programming and materials

-- Conduct tutoring sessions at Churchill Center & School, unless otherwise approved by the Community Outreach Director (for insurance and liability purposes)
+- Conduct tutoring sessions at Churchill Center & School, unless otherwise approved by the Sandra K. Gilligan School Partnerships & Outreach Program Director (for insurance and liability purposes)

 - Report number of tutoring hours to Churchill’s Terri’s Tutor Coordinator at the end of each month